Fro99666/PHP_froggShellShocker/README.md

 The code will try to write file in /tmp/exploit/ (default folder who need to be created) using the Shell Shock Exploit.
 If the script create thoose file, that mean your server is Vulnerable to the exploit...

+To create the folder you can use the shell command: mkdir -p /tmp/exploit && chown www-data:www-data /tmp/exploit && chmod 777 /tmp/exploit

+Once done with the script you can safely remove this temp folder.

-all is describe in detail in the source code...
+All is describe in detail in the source code...

-if you got any question feel free to seend me message/mail
+If you got any question feel free to seend me message/mail